 Sales of Stock.
-For the twelve months ended December 31, 2011, we issued an aggregate of 12,315,145 shares of common stock and warrants to purchase 6,709,073 shares of common stock for gross proceeds of approximately \$13.7 million and corresponding net proceeds of approximately \$12.1 million.
+For the twelve months ended December 31, 2011, we issued an aggregate of 3,078,786 shares of common stock and warrants to purchase 1,677,268 shares of common stock (each, as adjusted for the anticipated one-for-four reverse stock split of our common stock) for gross proceeds of approximately \$13.7 million and corresponding net proceeds of approximately \$12.1 million.